-If you don’t want to drive this road yourself – and not everyone will feel comfortable doing it, book a day tour starting in Scottsdale with GetYourGuide.
+If you don’t want to drive the Apache Trail by yourself – and not everyone will feel comfortable doing it, book a day tour starting in Scottsdale with GetYourGuide.
 You’ll be happy you did.

 You won’t find RV’s – and in fact Cruise America, the largest RV rental company, prohibits their vehicles from traveling this road.
 The white knuckle curves and spectacular scenery started just after the dam.

 The dirt section is only about 28 miles long – and ends just a few miles shy of Tortilla Flats.
 It’s a slow drive if you care about your car.
 The road twists and turns and climbs steep sections, hugging cliffs.

 Don’t expect guard rails because they’re almost non-existent.
 Do expect to pull way over when you meet a car coming from the other direction – a bit nerve wracking on the 2,000 feet of single lane road, which boasts sheer cliffs on one side, that you’ll find about five miles from Tortilla Flats.